 Each has its advantages.
 For example, a self-published book can be earning from day one.
 You keep all the royalties and don’t need to adhere to any advised changes.

 On the other hand, a good publishing company will provide you with expert knowledge, take care of the editing, cover design, and marketing and leave you to concentrate on what you do best.
 Write!

 7. The choice is yours

-Self-publishing can be quick, affordable, and extremely satisfying, however, the promotion and marketing is time-consuming and likely to be difficult.
-With an end result of limited sales, the prospect can be daunting and many authors dive in without understanding what challenges lie ahead.
+Self-publishing can be quick, affordable, and immensely satisfying.
+However, promotion and marketing are time-consuming and likely to be difficult.
+With a result of limited sales, the prospect can be daunting, and many authors dive in without understanding what challenges lie ahead.

 One final whisper

-(Please note: The choices shown below are for writers who want help with self-publishing.
-Authors we agree to publish receive a broad range of complimentary benefits as standard.)
+(The choices shown below apply to writers who require help with self-publishing.
+Accepted authors receive a broad range of complimentary benefits as standard.